RyanLiut/ryanliu_homepage/docs/projects/SMM_demo.md

-# Guidance on Evaluating XSIM
+# Guidance on Evaluating XISM

-Thank you for testing **XSIM**, our application for building semantic map models.
+Thank you for testing **XISM**, our application for building semantic map models.
 Please see the following resources:

 1. **Access the Website**
-   Visit our application here: [XSIM Website](https://app.xism2025.xin/)
+   Visit our application here: [XISM Website](https://app.xism2025.xin/)

 2. **Feedback Survey**
    After using the application, we highly recommend filling out our feedback survey: [Survey Link](https://forms.gle/hZ5dqueTyBAy9C7s5)